fedeizzo/zettelkasten/README.md

 I use [neuron](https://github.com/srid/neuron) in order to manage connections between notes

 ---
+## Read notes
+In order to read my personal notes you have to go [here](https://fedeizzo.github.io/zettelkasten)

 ## Get notes
 The easiest way to get notes is through docker: